pierrediedhiou/cybersecurity-journey/glossary.md

 - **subprocess** — A Python module commonly used for managing shell commands and establishing reverse shell connections in security assessments
+- **SQLi** — SQL Injection, a cyberattack where malicious SQL code is inserted into website input fields to trick the database into running unauthorized commands.
+One of the most common and dangerous web vulnerabilities
+- **SQLite** — A lightweight file-based relational database management system, commonly used in mobile apps and small applications
+- **SQLMap** — An automated open-source tool for detecting and exploiting SQL injection vulnerabilities in web applications.
+Pre-installed on Kali Linux
+- **Session Management** — The process of maintaining a user's authenticated state across multiple web requests, typically using session cookies
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to